 Adam has spent most of his professional career being a manager of some sort.
 He’s been an owner of two organisations, worked as a team lead, a middle manager, and an executive.
-Though he mostly worked in technology companies it was the humans, and all of the squishy complications they created, which kept his curiosity piqued.
+Though he mostly worked in technology companies, it was the humans, and all the squishy complications they created, which kept his curiosity piqued.

-This seemed to work really well and they started to wonder if this sort of process was something which others could benefit from.
+This seemed to work really well, and they started to wonder if this sort of process was something which others could benefit from.
 Adam came up with a proposal which he hoped would allow a group of mixed-experience managers to work through challenges together while aiming to keep everyone safe.

 Together they refined the process and in February 2014 found a group of people to run a trial to see how it worked.
-They ran a weekly, 90 minute group for a few months and got great feedback.
+They ran a weekly, 90-minute group for a few months and got great feedback.

 Adam’s personal belief is that being a skilled manager isn’t complicated, but it can be intensely challenging.
 The skills required are rarely taught in school and generally have to be individually sought and acquired.

 It is his belief that groups like Managers Anonymous are a fantastic place for people to practice the underlying skills required to become a superb manager.

 How does one learn good judgement?
 Experience.
 How does one get experience?
 Bad judgement. — Adam Kahane

 There’s no getting around the fact that experience is a key part of becoming a skilled manager.
 No matter what else you do, you have to spend time on the ground.
 But there are ways in which a group can greatly facilitate the process.
 One of our observations from facilitating this group is that when managers get really stuck, there is often a common pattern.
 The person who is stuck doesn’t clearly understand what it is they want to happen, and there is an uncomfortable conversation which they are avoiding.